 Larry Lukis is our founder and former Chief Technology Officer, or CTO, and leads our board of directors in his role as Chairman.
-Mr. Lukis ceased serving as our CTO in July 2013.
-Our board has designated Sven Wehrwein as the lead independent director to complement the Chairman's role and to serve as the principal liaison between the independent directors and the Chairman.
+Mr. Lukis ceased serving as our CTO in July 2013, has decided not to seek reelection at the Annual Meeting and will cease serving as Chairman and as a director upon conclusion of the Annual Meeting.
+Our board has nominated Sven Wehrwein to serve as Chairman beginning at the conclusion of the Annual Meeting.
+Mr. Wehrwein is currently designated as the lead independent director to complement the Chairman's role and to serve as the principal liaison between the independent directors and the Chairman.
+With the nomination of Mr. Wehrwein to serve as Chairman, our board will cease to have a lead independent director at the conclusion of the Annual Meeting.
+Our board of directors believes that its proposed leadership structure is the appropriate one for our company in light of Mr. Lukis's upcoming departure from the board and Mr. Wehrwein's experience as lead independent director.